Model of a relativistic oscillator in a generalized Schr\"odinger picture: Abstract

 \section{Abstract}

-We consider the motion of a relativistic particle in an external field like the harmonic oscillator potential in the picture in which the analogue of Schr\"odinger operators of the particle are independent of both the time and the space coordinates.
-The spacetime independent operators in the equations of states induce operators which are related to Killing vectors of the AdS space.
+In a generalized Schr\"odinger picture, we consider the motion of a relativistic particle in an external field (like in the case of a harmonic oscillator).
+In this picture the analogs of the Schr\"odinger operators of the particle are independent of both the time and the space coordinates.
+These operators induce operators which are related to Killing vectors of the Anti de Sitter (AdS) space.
 We also consider the nonrelativistic limit.